StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ## Vertical Spacing

 Vertical spacing is just as important as horizontal spacing in maintaining a clean and readable script.
-Proper use of vertical spacing helps to visually organize code, making it easier to follow and maintain.
+Proper use of vertical spacing helps to visually organize code, making it easier to follow.

 /// admonition | Guidelines
     type: info

 - **Single Blank Line**: Use a single blank line to separate logical blocks of code or functions.
-- **Double Blank Lines**: Use double blank lines sparingly to highlight new sections or distinct logical groups within the script.
+- **Double Blank Lines**: Use double-blank lines sparingly to highlight new sections or distinct logical groups within the script.

 ///

 /// admonition | Why Vertical Spacing Matters?
     type: tip

-- **Readability**: Proper vertical spacing is key to balancing readability and organization.
+- **Readability**: Proper vertical spacing balances readability and organization.
 Too many blank lines can make the script appear disjointed, while too few can make it look cluttered.
-Striking the right balance ensures that the script is easy to read and logically organized.
+Striking the right balance ensures the script is easily read and logically organized.

 ///